As an Amazon Associate I earn from qualifying purchases.

 Well worth a look if you’re looking for unique over cheap!

 Amazon probably isn’t one of your first thoughts when it comes to buying used furniture online but it’s a viable option that can save you a bunch of money!
-No to mention get you that reliable Amazon delivery time…
+No to mention getting you that reliable Amazon delivery time…

-Most things on Amazon are also available “used” if you know where to look.
+Most things on Amazon are also available as “used” if you know where to look.
 Many Amazon returns are sold off in bulk but those that are easy to sell again are simply listed on the same listings.

 Check it out:

 You can a sweet 38% off on the same couch shipping from Amazon in “Very Good” condition!

 While you are obviously only able to buy from the limited range of furniture that Amazon has available you can furnish your house or apartment with significant savings!

 Despite many people’s assertions that Craigslist is dying, I continue to find amazing deals!

 If you have a pickup truck (and are willing to haggle) then you can find very good deals on used furniture.

 The good stuff tends to go very fast but, unfortunately, everyone somehow thinks that their stuff is the “good stuff”.
 I had to tell my parents to walk away from a couch that I was helping them pick up because the guy would not budge on his $300 price.
 Yes, it was $800 when he bought it 10 years ago but it was not nice anymore.
 As far as I know, it’s still for sale.